nealcaren/python-tutorials/README.md

 __Using APIs__

+When a service wants you to use their data, they often provide it through an API.
+There are often specific Python libraries for accessing popularing, complex and/or APIs requiring authentication.
+Otherwises, [requests](http://docs.python-requests.org/en/latest/) is quite useful.

 * [Mining Twitter: Exploring Trending Topics, Discovering What People Are Talking About, and More](http://nbviewer.ipython.org/github/ptwobrussell/Mining-the-Social-Web-2nd-Edition/blob/master/ipynb/Chapter%201%20-%20Mining%20Twitter.ipynb) by [Matthew Russell](http://twitter.com/ptwobrussell
 [http://newcoder.io/api/)
 * [Sushi Bars and Buffets: Measuring local culture with the Yelp API](http://nealcaren.github.io/sushi_bars.html) by [me](https://twitter.com/haphazardsoc).
 Using the Yelp API to gather data about local food cultures and how they vary by SES.

 __Web Scraping__

+When they don't want to give you the data, you can sometimes grab it anyway by visiting one or more web pages and then extracting the parts you need. [requests](http://docs.python-requests.org/en/latest/) is a useful library for accessing web pages, and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/bs4/doc/) is a popular choice for pulling out the good stuff.
+If you don't know any HTML, [regular expressions](https://docs.python.org/2/library/re.html) can sometimes work well too.

+* [Intro to Beautiful Soup](http://programminghistorian.org/lessons/intro-to-beautiful-soup) by [Jeri Wieringa](http://jerielizabeth.github.io/).
+Turning a table on a website into a CSV file.
+Part of the useful [Programming Historian](http://programminghistorian.org/) set of tutorials.
 * [Web scraping in Python](http://nbviewer.ipython.org/url/www.unc.edu/%7Encaren/Lax-1.ipynb.json) by [me](https://twitter.com/haphazardsoc).
 Grabbing lacrosse scores and turning them into a CSV file.

 __Data Management__
+There's a lot of data management in the Walk Thoru

 * [Aggregating & plotting time series in python](http://blog.yhathq.com/posts/aggregating-and-plotting-time-series-in-python.html) by yhatq.
 Basics of managing time series data in Pandas.
 * [College Basketball three pointers](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/jgbos/IPython-Notebooks/master/3-pointers%20after%20offensive%20rebounds.ipynb?create=1) by [Justin Goodwin](https://twitter.com/jgbos).